 Dudley MBC Licensing Policy

 The Licensing Policy is a document that sets out how Dudley Metropolitan Borough Council will carry out its licensing function for the next three years and how it proposes to uphold the four licensing objectives and other initiatives at local level.
-The Act makes provision for this policy to be the subject of consultation and the list of consultees is attached at Appendix B of the doument.
-The Council will review this policy at least every three years and consult on any proposed revisions.
+The Act makes provision for this policy to be the subject of consultation and the list of consultees is attached at Appendix B of the document.
+The Council will review this policy at least every five years and consult on any proposed revisions.

 The current Licensing Policy document can be found at the foot of this page.